Inspections for home buyers

 We can use our expertise to review your plans and any changes the builder or architect are proposing.
 We will work as your representative with your building team.
 When we review home plans, we are checking all aspects of construction.
 This ensures that a lack of cohesion or communication between architect, engineer, and the builder won’t lead to an error that you could be stuck living with or cost you to repair down the road.

 County Code Compliance Inspectors inspect both footings (concrete poured to support the foundation of your home) and the subsequent foundations installed.
-Unfortunately, county inspectors can be required to complete 35 to 40 home inspections per day.
+Unfortunately, county inspectors can be required to complete as many as 30 inspections per day.
 Often, that does not leave enough time to thoroughly inspect a specific property.
 We can do that for you.
 We want to ensure that the trenches dug for the footings are deep enough into undisturbed native soil or the engineered filled dirt has been properly compacted, so that settling of your home will be reduced.
 Footings poured on poorly compacted fill dirt will lead to settling and cracking of your new home.

 This is the 2nd most important inspection of a home under construction.
 Before the drywall is installed, we can “see into the walls”, checking for compliance with current building codes, as well as addressing any framing issues that may be small at this point, but finding them later could be costlier and a builder may be more reluctant to change.
 We are your representative in place.
 Without this inspection, the deficiencies that are visible during this stage, will be covered and much more difficult and costly to identify and repair.